 What to do when the complaint is against you

-Psychologists, social workers, nurses and substance abuse counselors are governed by licensure boards that certify them to practice and can charge them with professional misconduct.
+Psychologists, social workers, nurses, marriage & family therapists, and professional counselors (BBHT board) are governed by licensure boards that certify them to practice and can charge them with professional misconduct.
 Although misconduct charges are infrequent, they do happen and being the subject of a complaint or legal charge can be a devastating experience.
 Most professionals are unprepared for the emotional and financial demands of a formal complaint.
 No matter how swift the mechanism, the process always seems to take too long.

 Be prepared – basic practices for all professionals